SerkanSipahi/consistentity/README.md

 ## Getting Started

-This library is written in ECMAScript 6, therefore it requires Node.js >=0.10.00 and the npm( node-package-manager ) >=1.3.0 for transforming ES6 Code to ES5.
-Please make sure that you have installed Node.js and npm before you run e. g. "make build"( Install ).
+This library is written in ECMAScript 6, therefore it requires Node.js >=0.10 and the npm( node-package-manager ) >=1.3 for transforming ES6 Code to ES5.
+Please make sure that you have installed Node.js and npm before you run e. g. "make build"( see below Install ).
 You also need [make](http://goo.gl/i5CuuV) which is already available on Linux and MacOS.

 #### Info: